contextgeneric/cgp-patterns/content/associated-types.md

 ## Comparison to Newtype Pattern

+Let's talk about abstract types and how they compare to the well-known newtype pattern in Rust.
+Abstract types provide a compelling alternative.

+A key difference is that abstract types often allow you to work directly with plain, convenient types like `String`, whereas the newtype pattern typically requires wrapping your value within a dedicated struct.

+Within the CGP philosophy, we lean towards a different approach than the common advice to strictly newtype *every* domain concept.
+This is particularly true when you're writing highly context-generic code.

+The reason is simple: abstract types, defined by traits that specify their required behavior and structure, effectively provide the same level of encapsulation and type safety that newtypes offer.
+They protect the underlying raw values through their defined interfaces, often making the extra layer of newtype wrapping unnecessary boilerplate.

+The choice between abstract types, newtypes, or using both together isn't about a rigid "right" or "wrong."
+It's a flexible decision based on your specific project requirements, team conventions, and personal preference – choosing the best tool for the job at hand.

+Just keep in mind that abstract types are a core and widely used pattern in the CGP ecosystem, and you'll see them frequently demonstrated throughout this book.

+## Comparison to Newtype Pattern

 Abstract types serve as an alternative to the newtype pattern.
 Compared to the newtype pattern, we can use plain `String` values directly, without wrapping them in a newtype struct.

 Contrary to common wisdom, in CGP, we place less emphasis on wrapping every domain type in a newtype.
 This is particularly true when most of the application is written in a context-generic style.
-The rationale is that abstract types and their accompanying interfaces already fulfill the role of newtypes by encapsulating and "protecting" raw values, reducing the need for additional wrapping.

-Ultimately, there is no right or wrong whether one should use abstract types, new types, or both together.
-It is up to your own preference, experience, and requirements, to decide which approach is best suited for you.
-Just take note that abstract types will be a commonly used pattern in CGP, particularly in this book.
+The reason is simple: abstract types, when used within generic code, effectively provide the same level of encapsulation and type safety that newtypes offer.
+They protect the underlying raw values through their defined interfaces, often making the extra layer of newtype wrapping unnecessary boilerplate.

+The choice between abstract types, newtypes, or using both together isn't about a rigid "right" or "wrong."
+It's a flexible decision based on your specific project requirements, team conventions, and personal preference – choosing the best tool for the job at hand.

+Just keep in mind that abstract types are a core and widely used pattern in the CGP ecosystem, and you'll see them frequently demonstrated throughout this book.

 ## The `UseType` Pattern